devstopfix/gnuplot-elixir/README.md

 # Gnuplot Elixir

-A simple interface from Elixir data structures to the [Gnuplot graphing utility][1] that uses [Erlang Ports][5] to transmit chart data from your application to Gnuplot.
-Datasets are streamed directly to STDIN without temporary files and you can plot 500K points in 20 seconds on a 2.2 GHz Intel Core i7.
+A simple interface from [Elixir data][7] to the [Gnuplot graphing utility][1] that uses [Erlang Ports][5] to transmit data from your application to Gnuplot.
+Datasets are streamed directly to STDIN without temporary files and you can plot [500K points in 20 seconds][examples/stress.exs] on a 2.2 GHz Intel Core i7.

+Please visit the [Gnuplot demos gallery][http://gnuplot.sourceforge.net/demo/] to see all the possibilities, the [manual which describes the grammar][http://www.gnuplot.info/docs_5.2/Gnuplot_5.2.pdf], and the [examples folder][examples/].

 This is a conversion of the [Clojure Gnuplot library][4] by [aphyr][2].